 Brothers Erik and Ewan Donaldson run Orkney's award winning local butcher, established in 1955 by their father.
-Together, the brothers smoke local Orkney salmon, hot smoked salmon, cheese, smoked beef and ham and also a brand new product Hickory ham all in their premises in Kirkwall.
+Together, the brothers smoke local Orkney salmon, hot smoked salmon, cheese, smoked beef and ham and also a great product Hickory ham in their premises in Kirkwall.

 Highland Park Malt Whisky

 Highland Park Whisky was founded by Magnus Eunson in 1798 when distillers operated outside the law in order to avoid paying heavy taxes.
 Magnus was a lay preacher by day and an illicit distiller by night and kept his contraband under his pulpit!
 Highland Park 12 year old has an amber glow and a distinctive taste of smokiness and honey with a hint of peat.
 You can visit the distillery and visitor centre in Orkney and learn how the whisky is made.
 My sister Jane also has a selection of original paintings on view at the distillery which she was commissioned to paint by Highland Park when she was in her teens!

 Scapa Distillery was established in Orkney in 1885.
 Scapa produces a truly unique malt whisky with a silky smooth heather honey taste.
 It's a whisky which you just don't see everywhere and often many people prefer its smoother, silkier taste to the peatiness of Highland Park.
 In fact, we are lucky to still have some of the last remaining stock of the Scapa 14 year old.
 It is not possible to visit Scapa distillery which looks over Scapa Flow hence the name but it's a must to taste in or out of Orkney.